 NS Seafood Exports

 Fishery exports have been the major growth driver for Nova Scotia food exports over the last few years.
 Most growth is driven by the lobster industry.
-Lobster exports totaled to $950 million in 2017 – an increase of $576 million from $374 million in 2012.
+Lobster exports totaled $1.03 billion in 2018 – up from $374 million in 2012.
 This is the result of strong demand for lobster, a weaker Canadian dollar, improved lobster prices, and increased landings since 2014.

 Seafood Export Markets

 The United States remains the dominant market for Nova Scotia seafood exports.
-In 2017, it accounted for about 50 per cent – just under $1 billion in exports.
-The fastest growth market for Nova Scotia’s seafood exports is Asia, where sales to countries like China ($389 million in 2017) and its special administrative region Hong Kong ($106 million), South Korea ($80 million), and Japan ($80 million) have grown at a faster rate than sales to the US market over the last four years.
-Seafood exports to China alone more than doubled in 2017 compared to the year prior.
-Exports to European Union countries increased to $208 million in 2017 from $133 in 2012.
-However, growth is slower here than in the US and Asian markets.
+In 2018, it accounted for about 48 per cent – just under $1 billion in exports.
+The fastest growth market for Nova Scotia’s seafood exports is Asia, where sales to countries like China ($532 million in 2018) and its special administrative region Hong Kong ($63 million), South Korea ($84 million), Japan ($68 million) and Vietnam ($30 million) have grown at a faster rate than sales to the US market over the last six years.
+Seafood exports to China increased from $83 million in 2012 to $536 million in 2018 and now account for 28% of total seafood exports.
+Exports to European Union countries totalled $197 million in 2018 from $133 in 2012.
+However, growth is slower there than in the US and Asian markets.
 The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union reduced tariffs on seafood which could have a positive impact moving forward.

-Agriculture exports totaled $286 million in 2017 and accounted for about 12.5 per cent of total food exports from Nova Scotia.
-They increased by about $56 million between 2012 and 2017.
-The major products exported are frozen blueberries – which at $74 million in 2017 account for the largest proportion -- other berries, apples, breads/pastries, and trees/plants.
+Agriculture exports totaled $319 million in 2018 up from $228 million in 2012.
+They accounted for about 13.5 per cent of total food exports from Nova Scotia in 2018.
+The major products exported are frozen blueberries, other berries, apples, grains, and trees/plants.